odoo-lux-dev/interfacing-with-odoo/external-app/frontend/README.md

 - [Biome](https://biomejs.dev/) as the formatter & linter to replace ESLint
 - [shadcn/ui](https://ui.shadcn.com/) for components
 - [Jotai](https://jotai.org/) for state management
+- [@fernandoslim/odoo-jsonrpc](https://www.npmjs.com/package/@fernandoslim/odoo-jsonrpc) as a wrapper for the JSON-RPC API

 ---